brightsidedeveloper/BSD-Stack/Readme.md

 # Swagger

-I am using a swagger (which is fitting with how swag this app is) OpenAPI3 file with a generator script to auto-magically Implement all of the Types, Data Fetching, TanStack Queries & S3 Requirements of the App
+I am using a Swagger (OpenAPI3) file with and a custom gen script to auto-magically implement all of the Types, Data Fetching, TanStack Queries & S3 Requirements of the App.
+Both Native & Web

 # Go

-The backend is written in Go and serves the frontend, as well as all the endpoints.
+The backend is written in Go and serves the web frontend, as well as all the endpoints.

 # React 19 & Vite 6 [ with TanStack ]